 Artificial Intelligence

 The ethical concerns about creating artificial intelligence are hot topics in these times of rapidly advancing technologies.
 As high speed, compact computing becomes exponentially more powerful (at least according to Moor’s law) the ability for people to create machines that model high level intelligence is becoming a reality.
 With this possibility comes the responsibility of evaluating the issues that may arise from these kinds of machines.
 Many popular science fiction novels and films explore consequences of this precise topic, ranging from the apocalyptic world of The Matrix to the comedic answer to the Ultimate Question of Life, the Universe, and Everything by Deep Thought in The Hitchhikers Guide to the Galaxy.
-As extreme or benign these scenarios may seem, they stem from the possible realities that creating artificial intelligence can themselves create if the possible consequences are left unevaluated.
+As extreme or benign as these scenarios may seem, they stem from the possible realities that creating artificial intelligence can cause if the possible consequences are left unevaluated.

-The first of many concerns deals with the use of AI.
-AI can be created to solve specific problems, such as winning a game of chess, or solving a wider, more general range of problems.
-Depending on the application or applications, AI can be used for both good or ill intensions.
+The first of many concerns deals with the use of Artificial Intelligence (AI).
+AI can be created to solve specific problems, such as winning a game of chess or solving a wider, more general range of problems.
+Depending on the application, AI can be used for either good or ill intensions.
 As a potentially powerful tool, the cost-benefit of this is a major concern.
 Another concern, which directly correlates with the consequential severity of AI, is about how powerful can and should an AI be.
-It is plausible to have AIs that are more intelligent then all humans.
+It is plausible to have AIs that are more intelligent than all humans.
 Allowing this to happen could be incredibly beneficial to humanity, but could also be very dangerous.
 A result of high-intelligence is sentience, an AI that could demand respect.
 This poses the question: what rights should AIs receive?
 The question may sound bizarre, but is a real issue when it comes to working with an AI who can think for itself.
 The emergence of new intellect requires a diligent exploration of the possible consequences of that technology.